Many people have been writing in and asking us “what’s the cost to get started in your own cleaning service”.

 Remember, don’t worry too much about insurance as your customers will foot the bill for this expense.
 This is because even with a very small cleaning account you should pocket $100.00 profit per month, which will easily cover your insurance payment.

-If you don’t know where to start on insurance then check out BOLT Insurance.
+If you don’t know where to start on insurance then do yourself a favor and check out Hiscox Insurance.
 This company provides free quotes by just filling out a short form.
-What I like about them is that they give you several quotes so you get to compare prices from different companies.
+What I like about them is that they are nationwide, so wherever you are it’s easy to get a quote.
+Follow the link below.

 NOTE: Technically, you are now in business.
 Not as much as you thought huh?
 With that said lets add one more item that is a must have.